-As would probably be expected, precision steel fabrication and manufacturing is a big part of what we do at EVS Metal.
-While steel tends to the metal most frequently undergoing a range of fabrication processes at any given time, we frequently work with aluminum as well.
-However, these two metals require different treatment by our machine operators and skilled tradesman, as the materials themselves are quite distinct from one another.
+As would probably be expected, precision stainless steel fabrication and manufacturing is a big part of what we do at EVS Metal.
+While stainless steel tends to be the metal most frequently undergoing a range of fabrication processes at any given time, we frequently work with aluminum as well.
+However, these two metals require different treatment by our machine operators and skilled tradesman, as the materials themselves are quite unalike.

 What are the primary differences between aluminum and steel from a fabrication perspective?